nodecypher/trmnl-daily-strip/README.md

 If something isn't working, please [open an issue](../../issues) and I'll take a look.

 ## How it works
-This recipe fetches the daily comic strip from public repositories via a Cloudflare Worker and displays it on your TRMNL device.
+This recipe fetches the daily comic strips from public comic websites via a Cloudflare Worker and displays them on your TRMNL device.